 The Trustees, Members of the Advisory Board (if any), and officers of the trust and funds, as applicable, are listed below.
 The Board of Trustees governs each fund and is responsible for protecting the interests of shareholders.
 The Trustees are experienced executives who meet periodically throughout the year to oversee each fund's activities, review contractual arrangements with companies that provide services to each fund, oversee management of the risks associated with such activities and contractual arrangements, and review each fund's performance.
+If the interests of a fund and an underlying Fidelity® fund were to diverge, a conflict of interest could arise and affect how the Trustees and Members of the Advisory Board fulfill their fiduciary duties to the affected funds.
+FMR has structured the funds to avoid these potential conflicts, although there may be situations where a conflict of interest is unavoidable.
+In such instances, FMR, the Trustees, and Members of the Advisory Board would take reasonable steps to minimize and, if possible, eliminate the conflict.
 Each of the Trustees oversees 282 funds.